WHAT WE BELIEVE

-These are brief statements about what we believe.
-All of these statements are based on the Bible, God’s authoritative word, and our only rule of faith and practice.
+The following are brief statements about what we believe.
+All of these statements are based on the Bible, which we believe is God’s authoritative word, and our only rule of faith and practice.
+You may not believe everything we have listed here; you may not believe any of the things we do.
+But you are still welcome to participate in our activities!

 God the Father